 - Truth and prophets: Has to do with teaching, demonstrating, confronting, exciting and giving hope with qualities such as insight, integrity, boldness, humility and truthfulness.
 This also involves learning, engaging, speaking, writing and longing.
 (Neglect or disorder in this category leads to ignorance, lying, flattery and fear-mongering.)

-Finally, more recently, I have decided to add a fourth category called “my own writing.”
-These musings of my own are typically in response to my readings and are just “seed ideas” for possible future consideration and development.
+More recently, after several years of only sharing passages from my reading, I’ve add a fourth category with “my own writing.”
+These musings of my own are typically in response to my readings and are largely just “seed ideas” for possible future consideration and development.